 FOUR DAYS A SUMMER.….IMPACT FOR LIFE!

 Latin American Heritage Camp in Colorado is one of the few camps of its kind in the country, designed specifically for families with children adopted from Central and South America, as well as those of Hispanic heritage adopted within the United States.
 It is one of 9 camps facilitated by the highly respected Heritage Camps for Adoptive Families non-profit organization.
 Latin American counselors serve as role models and mentors to the children as they participate with them in cultural classes while adult family members attend cultural and adoption related workshops ranging from Latin American cooking and customs to the blessings and challenges inherent in our adoptive families.
 Every year at camp we incorporate the roots of Latin American culture into our programming for all ages, exploring different aspects of this vast and amazing culture each year, while highlighting the distinct countries and regions where the children at camp were born.

 We will explore the unique gifts and challenges that come with our mostly transracial adoptive families.
 We realize that as your children grow, they will be dealing with issues faced by any child of color, no matter their country of birth.
 At our camp, they are with a sea of families who are like theirs, and with children who are in the majority for a few days.
 Though we enthusiastically celebrate and highlight the different birth countries at this camp, we also celebrate adoption as a culture of its own.
 The similarities of being with other families “just like theirs” is what really bonds the children and their families so immediately at our camps.

-Back by popular demand!
-Opening Ceremony will be on THURSDAY evening this year!
+Opening Ceremony will again be on THURSDAY evening this year!
 Be sure to plan on coming up for dinner and Opening Ceremony.
 We will also have some optional pre-camp activities for families who would like to spend Thursday with other families from camp!